Skip to content

 In this article, I’ll share what we’ve done during this stage of our homeschooling and what materials we’ve chosen to classically educate our preschoolers, kindergarteners, and first graders.

-I believe that the best preschool experience for the 5-and-under crowd is simply living alongside their mothers, who talk and correct and hug and love.
+I believe that the best preschool and Kindergarten experience for the 5-and-under crowd is simply living alongside their mothers, who talk and correct and hug and love.
 Plus, of course, as much time outdoors as can be managed.

 It is simply false that more table work and more chants and disjointed facts will prepare kindergarteners for rigorous school later.
 We must do work appropriate to their stage, not rush them on to the next one and skip needed development.